The 15 Best Gaming PC In 2025 (Tested & Reviewed)

 For buyers wanting a solid entry-level PC that’s ready for work and play, this STGAubron desktop offers more than you’d expect at this price.
 The combination of a 6-core i7 and RTX 3050 GPU delivers respectable 1080p performance.

-When tested on titles like Fortnite and Rocket League, frame rates hovered around 100 FPS on high settings.
+When tested on titles like AAA, frame rates hovered around 100 FPS on high settings.
 Thermal control was also impressive—6 RGB fans moved plenty of air, keeping noise low and the case cool.

 Build-wise, it’s surprisingly complete: full RGB lighting, glass side panel, WiFi 6, Bluetooth 5.2, and a generous port layout.
 You also get a full RGB keyboard, mouse, and even a matching mouse pad.